Pituitary apoplexy is a rare, but serious condition of the pituitary gland.

 The pituitary is a small gland at the base of the brain.
 The pituitary produces many of the hormones that control essential body processes.

-Pituitary apoplexy can be caused by bleeding into the pituitary or by blocked blood flow of the pituitary.
+Pituitary apoplexy can be caused by bleeding into the pituitary or by blocked blood flow to the pituitary.
 Apoplexy means bleeding into an organ or loss of blood flow to an organ.

 Pituitary apoplexy is commonly caused by bleeding inside a noncancerous (benign) tumor of the pituitary.
+These tumors are very common.
 The pituitary is damaged when the tumor suddenly enlarges and either bleeds into the pituitary or blocks blood supply to the pituitary.
+The larger the tumor, the higher the risk for pituitary apoplexy.

 When pituitary bleeding occurs in a woman during or right after childbirth, it is called Sheehan syndrome.
 This is a very rare condition.